 The Melbourne leg of the festival takes place at the Kino Cinema in Collins Street from Thursday 26 April until Saturday 28 April.

 The Irish Film Festival is a candid glimpse into Irish culture for Australians audiences young and old.
 Whether you have family ties, a keen interest in history and culture or just an affinity for the Emerald Isle, the Irish Film Festival is Celtic cinema at its best.

-SYDNEY – Penrith Gaels, Glebe Pl & Phillip St, Kingswood NSW 2747 (Wednesday 29th March Only)
+Sydney – Penrith Gaels, Glebe Pl & Phillip St, Kingswood NSW 2747 (Wednesday 18 April Only)